KaviyaGopi/PYTHON/README.md

 from python 3.x version: print("hello")

-**Identifiers:**
+# Identifiers:

-a program is a collection of so many elements for some elements in the program we r supposed to give some name
+A program is a collection of so many elements
+for some elements in the program we r supposed to give some name

-those named elemets referred as Identifier
+Those named elemets referred as Identifier

-in python program for which elements we r supposed to give name?
+In python program for which elements we r supposed to give name?

 - variable
 - functions